 Expand your customer base

 Using your big customer as a springboard for developing your business is a good strategic move.
 But make sure that whatever investment you make in your own business results in an improved offer to other potential buyers, too.

 One way of ensuring you don't take your eye off other opportunities is to take someone on specifically either to look after your major customer, or to source new business elsewhere.
 You should also use your extra income to fund marketing activities and open up new sales channels; but be sure any expansion is carefully managed.

 As far as possible, use your customer's reputation as a lever to win new business by asking them for references and referrals.
 More radically, you could align your interests more permanently with theirs by offering them a portion of your business.
 This will bring an influx of cash into your firm; but it will also erode your independence.

 Some business experts suggest that allowing any customer to take more than 20% of your business is too great a risk.
-You need to determine for yourself just how much is too much - but however you respond, make sure that you keep your cashflow secure and your sales options open in order to survive the ups and downs in your relationship.
+You need to determine for yourself just how much is too much - but whatever you decide, make sure that you keep your cash flow secure and your sales options open in order to survive the ups and downs in your relationship.